 If your needs are a bit more enterprise-level (ie, 4K/8K HDR video), then you may want to opt for a higher-end GeForce RTX GPU.

 What do you need from a rendering GPU?

 From rendering GPUs – explicitly 3D rendering in a professional environment – you’ll want a lot more from your GPU.

-The biggest thing that you’ll need from a rendering GPU, are the highest possible number of CUDA Cores and VRAM.
+The biggest thing that you’ll need from a rendering GPU (given it is compatible with the render engine you are using), are the highest possible number of CUDA Cores and VRAM.

 The time it takes to render an average Frame on your GPU is almost linearly inverse proportional to the amount of CUDA Cores your GPU has.

 The GPU though can only make use of its huge CUDA Core performance, if the 3D Scene Data fits into its VRAM (Video Memory on the GPU).

 This means, if you know you have very complex scenes with millions of polygons, sub-poly displacement or things like large textures, your need for VRAM will be much higher than if your scenes are fairly simple with only a few objects.